Skip to main content

 • “The gameplay combines strategy, timing, and real-time action.
 Every mission brings new challenges, from high-rise fires to forest blazes, keeping the gameplay engaging and varied.
 Mastery comes from learning the mechanics of fire behavior, water pressure, and team coordination.”

-• “This could be so good and is clearly a labor of love, but right now with all the problems it has—especially with massive AI issues making anything other than 4-player multiplayer a nightmare, the finickiness of controls meaning you sometimes have to try multiple times to pick up items or interact with parts or you end up doing something else instead, terrible park scenarios that crash your framerate, certain fires you can't put out because of hitbox issues, and a focus on graphics over gameplay with forced sharpening that ruins visuals—the gameplay experience suffers greatly.”
+• “This could be so good and is clearly a labour of love but right now with all the problems it has, especially with the massive AI problems making anything other than 4-player multiplayer a nightmare, the finickiness of controls meaning you sometimes have to try multiple times to pick up items or interact with parts, graphic card issues causing single-digit framerates in some scenarios, and focus on graphics over gameplay leading to forced sharpening that degrades visuals severely.”

 • graphics